Featured Pathways

 Paul Rosen is responsible for the First Line of Defence, Front Office Regulatory Advisory and Operational Resilience at NatWest.
 He previously worked in the Williams & Glyn divestment from the Royal Bank of Scotland.
 He is a fellow of the Institute of Chartered Accountants in England & Wales and a member of the Association of Corporate Treasurers.

-There are no available videos from "Paul Rosen"
+There are no available Videos from "Paul Rosen"